 - Turmeric: A spice that contains curcumin, which is a powerful anti-inflammatory compound (9).

-- Ginger: A root that has been shown to reduce inflammation (5).
+- Ginger: A root that may have anti-inflammatory properties (5).

-- Berries: Rich in antioxidants, which can help to reduce inflammation (6).
+- Berries: Rich in antioxidants, which might help to reduce inflammation (6).

 - Leafy green vegetables: Also rich in antioxidants (14).